 Adding Crests to an Elder Rift also rewards players with more Fading Ember.
 The amount of bonus Fading Ember you receive from the Elder Rift depends upon the number of Crests the entire party adds to the rift.

-Elder Rift Modifiers
+Diablo Immortal Rift Modifiers

 As stated previously, when you add a Crest to an Elder Rift, it modifies the rift in a positive or negative way.
 When you add a normal Crest, you will add one positive or negative modifier to the rift and when you add a Legendary Crest, you will add two modifiers, which are generally one positive and one negative.

-When you fill-up all three Crest slots for a rift, at least one of those Crests will give a positive modifier.
+When you fill up all three Crest slots for a rift, at least one of those Crests will give a positive modifier.
 The other two modifiers are up to chance.

 The number of modifiers that are added to an Elder Rift is only based on the Crests that were added by the party member that added the highest quality and the most Crests.
 The Crests added by other party members will not apply any modifiers.